 Responding to comments and messages can help you build trust and strengthen relationships with your customers, but there are ways to drive even deeper engagement with your brand.
 Encourage your followers to share their stories with branded hashtags, or connect with your most loyal customers by creating groups.

 A Facebook Group can provide you with additional opportunities to relate to and connect with your audience.

 Through all of your social media marketing efforts, remember that quality relationships will have more value for your business than a large number of followers.
 A small but highly engaged following is more beneficial than a large following that doesn’t interact with your content.

-For more tips on creating an effective social media marketing strategy for your business, check out our other blogs on the topic.
+For more tips on creating an effective social media marketing strategy for your business,

 If you don’t have the time to manage your business’s social media presence or aren’t sure how to get started, contact our team for your free Digital Marketing Blueprint.
 We’ll take a look at your current digital marketing efforts, and provide you with tailored solutions to help you take your strategy to the next level.